 Building, Plumbing, Mechanical and Electrical permits are required for all work done on the property.
 Licensed contractors are required to pull permits on all electrical, plumbing and mechanical work.
 A homeowner may pull the building permit so long as the property is in the owner’s name and not a business name or other entity (ex.
 John Smith LLC).
 A licensed contractor is required when the property is registered under a business name or other entity.

 Electrical permits are obtained through the State of Minnesota.
 All electrical work performed under a state electrical permit will need a state inspection and approval.
 The electrical contractor is required to complete Electrical Certification form .
-Contact the electrical inspector directly or visit the Department of Labor and Industry website for information about how to schedule the inspection.
+Contact the electrical inspector directly or visit the for information about how to schedule the inspection.

 Final inspection and certificate of code compliance required prior to occupancy